 In these uncertain times we need our government to protect our access to affordable health care and our reprpoductive privacy.
 Our seniors deserve services that allow them to stay in their homes longer, and when they need specialized care, that care is in a well-funded facility with health workers that are well compensated.

 The statewide crisis in affordable housing is pushing seniors, young individuals, and families into substandard living situations.
-In 2021 the General Assembly established the state’s first permanent funding stream for affordable housing to help address the state’s critical housing shortage and in 2022 we passed a package of housing bills that were signed into law.
+In 2021 the General Assembly established the state’s first permanent funding stream for affordable housing to help address the state’s critical housing shortage.
+Many of the bills are aimed at speeding housing production and removing roadblocks in the permitting process.
+The passing of accessory dwelling units on properties should boost housing production and a $120 million bond question, if passed, will support more affordable housing.
 It’s time to make affordable housing a reality across the state so future generations can live in the community they call home.

-We’ve made progress passing common sense gun legislation that protects citizens, as well as domestic violence victims and students in schools, but more can be done to keep citizens safe such as passing a ban on future purchases of military style assault rifles.
+We’ve made progress passing common sense gun legislation that protects citizens such as safe storage of firearms to protect children and protecting domestic violence victims with a red flag law.
+But more can be done to keep citizens safe such as passing a ban on future purchases of military style assault rifles.

 I hope you will join me in protecting this exceptional place we call home and work to make our community stronger and more resilient into the future.